daulet/cmd/README.md

 ## run code

-If you'd like to run the generated shell command or script, use `-run`:
+If you'd like to run the generated shell command or code, use `-run`:
 ```bash
 $ cmd -run print third last commit hash
 To print the third last commit hash, you can use the following Git command: